Accounting for small and micro businesses

 As of 30 March 2019, all EU law will cease to apply to the UK, unless a ratified withdrawal agreement establishes another date, or the European Council and the UK decide unanimously to extend the two-year negotiation period.
 For more information about the legal repercussions for businesses:

-Keeping annual accounts is not only a legal obligation, it enables you to monitor the health of your business by keeping track of receipts and expenses.
-Companies with limited liability doing business in the EU, whatever the size, have to prepare a set of financial statements and file it with the relevant national business register.
+You are required by law to keep annual accounts.
+Limited liability companies of any size doing business in the EU, have to prepare a set of financial statements and file them with the relevant national business register.

 Simple rules for small businesses

-If you are a small company (not more than 50 employees), the financial statements comprise only a balance sheet, a profit and loss account, and a few explanatory notes.
-A Member State may additionally require an audit and a management report.
+If you run a small company (not more than 50 employees), in most cases you only need to provide financial statements that consist of a balance sheet, an account of the profits and losses, and basic explanatory notes.
+Some EU countries may also require an audit and a management report.

 Extra-simple rules for micro-companies

-Depending on the Member State where you are located, the extra-simple regime for micro-companies may feature the following:
+Depending in which EU country your company is established, the extra-simple rules for micro-companies may feature the following:

-- Reduced information in the notes to the accounts - any item explained at the foot of the balance sheet need not be explained in the annual report
+- Reduced information required in the footnotes to the accounts; any item explained at the foot of the balance sheet won't need to be explained in the annual report

-- Simplified publication of your accounts - they can be sent to a single national authority, such as your tax authority, which publishes them on your behalf
+- Simplified publication of your accounts, which only need to be sent to one national authority - such as the tax authority - who will publish them on your behalf

-- Simplified layout for the balance sheet and profit & loss statement
+- Simplified layout for the balance sheet and profit and loss statement